schluppeck/piecewise-linear/README.md

 ## Notes

+The code is in the [github repository `piecewise-linear`](https://github.com/schluppeck/piecewise-linear).

 The intercept of the second line segment depends on the parameters of the first  and the gradient of the second.
 Can figure this out with a bit of algebra.

 ![](./find-c2-param.png)